astropy/astropy-APEs/APE13.rst

         def world_axis_physical_types(self):
             """
             Returns an iterable of strings describing the physical type for each world axis.
-This should follow the VO names from the UCD1+ controlled Vocabulary (http://www.ivoa.net/documents/latest/UCDlist.html).
+They should be names from the VO UCD1+ controlled Vocabulary (http://www.ivoa.net/documents/latest/UCDlist.html).
-            If no matching VO type exists, this can return None for any or all axes.
+            If no matching UCD type exists, this can instead be "custom:XXX", where XXX is an arbitrary string.
+Alternatively, if the physical type is unknown/undefined, an element can be `None`.
             """

         @property